japnitahuja/guide-to-mpi/c-code/README.md

 This will run the code with 4 processes, where the root process broadcasts the value 0 to all other processes.
 Then, all processes perform a reduction operation on their local data and send the result to the root process.
 Finally, the root process prints out the sum of all data received from different processes.

+## nonblocking.c

+It creates a group of MPI processes, and each process is assigned a rank within the group.

+If the process rank is 0, it generates a random number and sends it to process 1 using non-blocking communication.
+If the process rank is 1, it receives the message sent by process 0 using non-blocking communication.

+After sending or receiving the message, each process performs some other computations while waiting for the communication to complete.
+Once the communication is completed, process 1 prints the received message.

+The code demonstrates how non-blocking communication can be used to overlap computation and communication to improve program performance.